 - Actively using the latest programs canvas with programs that contain email steps only

-Contact Support to request access to Program Anomaly Insights for your organization.
+Contact client support to request access to program anomaly insights for your organization.

 The programs anomaly detection model watches several key metrics that are reliable measures of customer engagement.
 Each metric type indicates summary results observed for all emails currently running in the program.

-The Opens (unique) metric identifies the total number of email messages associated with the program that have been opened at least once per email recipient.
-If an email recipient opens an email message three times, the system records a single unique open.
-However, if three different email recipients each open the same message once, the system records three unique opens.
+- Opens (unique) identifies the total number of emails associated with the program that have been opened at least once per email recipient.
+If a recipient opens an email more than once, the system records a single unique open.

-This metric identifies the total number of email recipients who have clicked at least one link in any of the email messages sent by emails in the program.
-If a single email recipient clicks on three links in the same email, the system records one unique click.
-If the same individual clicks one link in three different email messages, the system records three unique clicks.
+- Clicks (unique) identifies the total number of email recipients who have clicked at least one link in any of the emails sent in the program.
+If a single recipient clicks on more than one link in the same email, the system records one unique click.
+If the same individual clicks one link in three different emails, the system records three unique clicks.

-This metric refers to email messages that are undeliverable because of a permanent characteristic of the message or delivery address, such as a misspelled or non-existent email address.
+- Hard bounces refers to emails that are undeliverable because of a permanent characteristic of the message or delivery address, such as a misspelled or non-existent email address.

-This metric refers to email messages that are currently undeliverable because of a temporary characteristic of the message or delivery address, such as a full inbox or system delays.
+- Soft bounces refers to emails that are currently undeliverable because of a temporary characteristic of the message or delivery address, such as a full inbox or system delays.

-The Unsubscribes metric indicates the total number of requests to stop receiving email messages sent by any of the emails currently running in the program.
+- Unsubscribes indicates the total number of requests to stop receiving emails sent by any of the contacts currently running in the program.

 Monitor email deliverability

-Let’s say that you manage a program that sends an email to describe this week’s promotions to all new customers and other customers who qualified for a Preferred account in the past week.
+Your program sends an email with weekly promotions to all new customers and other customers who qualified for a Preferred account in the past week.
 Audience updates and new email content are loaded every Saturday night.
-The program is set to start sending emails on Sunday to have email in the right inboxes on Monday morning.
+The program starts sending emails on Sunday to have emails in the inboxes by Monday morning.
 This week, the update runs as scheduled.

-You come in Monday morning, log into Acoustic Campaign, and you are greeted by a system notification that there’s been an anomaly in your weekly promotion program.
+On Monday morning, you receive a system notification that there’s been an anomaly in your weekly promotion program.
 Better check this out.

 After reviewing the database, you’ve identified the culprit.
-The audience data that was entered on Saturday night contained a high number of invalid email addresses.
-Many of the email addresses contained typos and random characters.
+The audience data entered on Saturday contained a high number of invalid email addresses.
+Many of them contained typos and random characters.
 It will take you a couple of hours to fix.
 Later, you’ve fixed the addresses, updated the audience database, and the emails are going out again.
-Good thing that you enabled anomaly notifications.

 Demonstrate ROI with anomalies